sanmai/console/README.md

 - Verify your command class names end with `Command` (e.g., `HelloCommand`, `MigrateCommand`)
 - Check that commands extend `Symfony\Component\Console\Command\Command`
 - Commands in `vendor/` are ignored by default
-- Commands with required constructor arguments are filtered out
 - Command providers must have class names ending with `CommandProvider`

 ## Testing